solliancenet/dp-203-v2/Instructions/Labs/05/README.md

 ## Exercise 0: Create a new dedicated SQL pool and run setup script

-Time to complete: 20 minutes
+Time to complete: 24 minutes (*you can continue the lab while the script runs*)

 This lab requires a dedicated SQL pool.
 As a first step, create a new dedicated SQL pool.
 Then, execute a PowerShell script to load the dedicated SQL pool with data.